wsydney76/craft-contentoverview/README.md

 ### Shortcuts

-In case you have only one tab, one column, you can leave these steps out, a default object will be created behind the scenes.
+In case you have only one tab, one column, you can leave these levels out, a default object will be created behind the scenes.

 ```php
 // pageconfig